redwoodjs/redwood/docs/docs/storybook.md

 yarn rw storybook
 ```

+If this is your first time running Storybook, the Redwood CLI will install it.
+From then on, you can run it straightaway.
-This spins up Storybook on port `7910`.
+Once Storybook is installed, it'll spin up on port `7910`.

 ## Configuring Storybook